raspberrychris/workingathomechoice/content/blog/how-to-survive-working-from-home-as-couple.md

 You cannot blame your partner for starting to make a cup of coffee or tea when you need to lead an important call if they didn’t know about it!

 Give them more information, share your schedule.
 Believe me, they don’t want to feature on your video call, as much as you don’t want them to.

-Don’t try to alter your work persona too muchw
+## Don’t try to alter your work persona too much.

 Third, be proud of your work-persona.
 Many people have slightly different personality at work.
 It helps you to be more bold to get work done, or maybe be more friendly to obtain the supports you need.
 However you may not have necessarily had to show this side of you to your partner before.
 They may find this “new you” different, but it’s important that they see this side of you as well.